The Commonplace

 Key Points

-• The paper reframes structural constraints (financial scarcity, skill shortages, weak institutions) as post-adoption moderators of AI’s performance effects rather than only as pre-adoption barriers.
+• The paper reframes structural constraints (financial scarcity, technical skill gaps, institutional weakness) as post-adoption moderators rather than solely pre-adoption barriers.

-• AI adoption positively affects both financial and operational performance.
+• H1: AI adoption positively affects SME financial and operational performance — supported.

 Data & Methods